9 minsPublished on 5/24/2022

 Ethereum continues to be a decentralized protocol similar to Ethereum Classic with its globally distributed blockchain nodes that eliminate single points of failure and process transactions 24/7.

-Both Ethereum and Ethereum Classic automate dApps and financial decisions using smart contracts.
+Both Ethereum and Ethereum Classic automate decentralized applications and financial decisions using smart contracts.
 A smart contract is essentially self-executing code that can perform actions based on predefined conditions.

 Privacy protection